-Exco operates five businesses in the Automotive Solutions segment; Polytech, Polydesign, Neocon, Automotive Leather Company ('ALC") and AFX Industries ('AFX').
-Polytech and Polydesign are leading, world-class providers of flexible restraint and storage solutions for the global automotive market.
+Exco operates four businesses in the Automotive Solutions segment.
+Polytech and Polydesign are leading, worldclass providers of flexible restraint and storage solutions for the global automotive market.
 Neocon is the premier designer and manufacturer of trays and rigid cargo organizer products for OEMs.
-ALC is a cut, sew and assembler of leather and/or fabric seat covers, headrest and steering wheels for automobile interiors.
 AFX supplies die cut leather sets for seating and most other interior trim applications as well as injection-moulded, hand-sewn and hand-wrapped interior components of all types.
-These components include steering wheels, automatic shift knobs, shift boots, park brake handles, armrests, console lids and instrument panels.
-This segment represented 65.3% of Exco's revenue in fiscal 2018.
+This segment represented 59.7% of Exco's revenue in fiscal 2019.